Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Supplementary Methods

-\paragraph{Set piece analysis} We conducted a simulated penalty shootout using a vision trained policy as shown in \figureref{fig:vision_analysis} (left).
-The robot consistently scores across 10 trials in the set piece configuration.
+We conducted a simulated penalty shootout using a vision trained policy as shown in \supfigureref{fig:vision_analysis} (left).
+The penalty kick set piece is a short episode of 1v1 soccer in which the ball is initialized at the center of the pitch, offset \SI{1.5}{\m} behind the ball closer to its own goal.
+The opponent is initialized \SI{1}{\m} away from the goal line and the sideline, in its own half, and remains stationary throughout the episode.
+The episode ends after 6 seconds or after a goal is scored.
+The robot consistently scored across 10 trials in the set piece configuration.
 The robot scored 6 out of 10 times (\SI{60}{\percent}) when transferred to the real world and hit the post 3 times.
 Variations in the visual elements of the scene and sensor noise could explain the discrepancy.

-In addition in \figureref{fig:vision_analysis} (right) we plot a trajectory where the ball is initialized moving in the negative y-direction.
+In addition in \supfigureref{fig:vision_analysis} (right) we plot a trajectory where the ball is initialized moving in the negative y-direction.
 The robot predicts the movement of the ball and proactively alters its gait to strike at a particular location.
-Videos of agent behavior from vision can be found in the supplementary website \url{https://sites.google.com/view/op3-soccer}.
+Examples of agent behavior from vision can be found in \supmovref{\movvision}.